 —November 28, 2017, Gratitude Listening For Pauline Oliveros, performance of Oliveros’ Arctic Air (with The Earthworm Also Sings) and Sonic Meditations, arrayspace, Toronto.

 —November 22 – 26, 2017, Sonic Labiatory 2, residency with Wende Bartley, Art Space, Toronto, Ontario.

-—November 20, 2017, a description and excerpts from Music For Natural History a collaboration of Tina Pearson and Paul Walde is featured in an audio program entitled the Touch of Sound curated by renown acoustic ecologist and soundscape composer Hildegard Westerkamp for the Helicotrema Festival in Venice Italy.
-In addition to Music For Natural History, the program features the works of Peter Cusack, Aki Pasoulas, David Dunn, Andrew Skeoch, Katerina Tzadaki, David Monacchi, Annea Lockwood, and Westerkamp herself.
+—November 20, 2017, excerpts from Music For Natural History, a collaboration with Paul Walde, is featured in Touch of Sound curated by acoustic ecologist Hildegard Westerkamp for the Helicotrema Festival in Venice Italy.
+The program features the works of Peter Cusack, Aki Pasoulas, David Dunn, Andrew Skeoch, Katerina Tzadaki, David Monacchi, Annea Lockwood, and Westerkamp.

 —November 13-20 2017 Grass Pillow, residency and broadcast performance with Instant Places (Laura Kavannaugh and Ian Birse) on location near South River, Ontario.
 Funded by the Canada Council for the Arts.

 —September 20, 2017, premiere of works for tuned glass vessels and electronics, with Jeff Morton, electronics. arc-hive artist run centre, Victoria, BC

 —August 17, 2017, weighting, premiere of work for video, dance, live flute/voice and audio, choreography by Lori Hamar, composition by Tina Pearson, Ukrainian Cultural Centre, Victoria, BC, music commissioned by the Canada Council for the Arts.